aragon/aragon-apps/README.md

 Each app's frontend is encapsulated inside of that app's own `app/` directory.

-To work on this frontend, you'll need to go into `app/` directory and do another `yarn` installation.
+To work on frontend, you'll need to go into `app/` directory and do another `yarn` installation.
 For more instructions, you can follow the ["Frontend Setup" guide in the Aragon client](https://github.com/aragon/aragon/blob/master/docs/FRONTEND_SETUP.md).
+Note that the app itself doesn't need to be bootstrapped if you'd just like to install the frontend.

 For example: